 Below is a list of the best ways to avoid liquidation in trading:

-5. Always use isolated margin – This is a big one.
+- Always use isolated margin – This is a big one.
 To avoid liquidating your whole account in any single trade I would recommend always using an isolated margin.
 Isolated margin means that you isolate the margin capital you used for one position only.
 This margin can not be used for other open positions and it will also disable your account from using more margin if one position goes heads south.
-To summarize, with an isolated margin you will only lose the margin you put up for one particular position.
+The difference between cross margin vs isolated margin is whether the margin is shared or or contained between positions.

 If you have ever been liquidated I can only assume that it was a horrible experience that followed after a couple of bad losses and one final big loss that wiped out your entire stake.
 In this section, we are going to look at two different examples that can cause a liquidation in your trading account.
 The first example is a panic sell-off with a large position and the second example is a short position that gets out of control.